conselio/jeedom_mysensors/README.md

 Use LogicalID for register node and search them (and also for commands)

+Version 1.6

+*Work in progress*

+Can restart NodeJS from config page

-*** Todo : ***
+=== Todo : ===

 Widget for better display

-Restart daemon from plugin config page

-Look what is possible to forward actuator/scene message to relais/dimmer for exemple
+Check and alert if node has not been seen since long time

+Look for OTA

 Rewrite the nodejs in python maybe ?